royger/wgo/README.md

 Usage
 -----

-wgo is still in a VERY early phase, it can only print basic information about a torrent file, get peers fro mthe tracker an create the file structure in the desired folder
+wgo is still in a VERY early phase, but you can try it, here are the flags:

-	./wgo -torrent="path.to.torrent" -folder="/where/to/create/files" -procs=2
+	./wgo -torrent="path.to.torrent" -folder="/where/to/create/files" -procs=2 -port="6868"

 Source code Hierarchy
 ---------------------